flutter/engine/.github/PULL_REQUEST_TEMPLATE.md

 Before you create this PR confirm that it meets all requirements listed below by checking the relevant checkboxes (`[x]`).
 This will ensure a smooth and quick review process.

-- [ ] I read the [Contributor Guide] and followed the process outlined there for submitting PRs.
+- [ ] I read the [contributor guide] and followed the process outlined there for submitting PRs.
 - [ ] I signed the [CLA].
 - [ ] I read and followed the [C++, Objective-C, Java style guides] for the engine.
-- [ ] I read the [Tree Hygiene] wiki page, which explains my responsibilities.
+- [ ] I read the [tree hygiene] wiki page, which explains my responsibilities.
 - [ ] I updated/added relevant documentation.
 - [ ] All existing and new tests are passing.
 - [ ] I am willing to follow-up on review comments in a timely manner.

 ## Breaking Change

 Did any tests fail when you ran them?
-Please read [Handling breaking changes].
+Please read [handling breaking changes].

 - [ ] No, no existing tests failed, so this is *not* a breaking change.
 - [ ] Yes, this is a breaking change. *If not, delete the remainder of this section.*